LOVE-ONENESS

 *love (agape)=to regard with favor, on principle, spontaneous; (philadelphia)=love of the brethren.

-The Unity or Oneness principle is associated with love.
-The above scriptures indicate a love meant to permeate the relationship with one another and God.
-Love is portrayed as lofty, reaching for the brighter light, expanded service, and closer communion.
+Just as the Garden was considered a tabernacle in the physical, these principles concerning love form a spiritual tabernacle within you.
+Love is portrayed as lofty, reaching for the brighter light, expanded service, and closer communion—if you love God (the Father) you will commune with Him.
 John’s scripture reveals the binding element of love—those of the Way should be identified by how they love one another.
 This love light shines forth for others to see and to be attracted by.
+This is noted by the attraction many felt toward Jesus as he ministered.

-The phrase “new” (=freshly made; young) commandments—Jesus issues commandments that shall establish this new order.
+The phrase “new commandments” (=freshly made; young) is important.
 That a person should love his brethren becomes a kind of eleventh commandment.
-Jesus speaks in a manner that associates him with the highest, the Father, in that he speaks a spiritual commandment.
-Further revelation on Jesus’ identity takes form and relates to secrets that existed before the foundation of the world, i.e., that all along a ministry and the principles within that ministry would be revealed in an abiding context of love and brotherhood.
+He speaks in a manner that associates him with the highest, the Father, in that he speaks a spiritual commandment, something the Pharisees would designate as blasphemy.
+In doing so, further revelation on Jesus’ authority and identity take form.
+Jesus issues commandments that shall establish this new order.
+He relates secrets that existed before the foundation of the world,* i.e., that all along a ministry and the principles within that ministry would be revealed in an abiding context of love and brotherhood.
+Lifting love and brotherhood above the law essentially establishes a new order of events in Judaism.

-The following scriptures deal with the relationship between the disciples and Jesus, prompted by a question from Simon Peter: “Lord, whither thou goest?”
-Jesus states in 14.1: “Let not your heart be troubled: ye believe in God, believe also in me.”
-This scripture also closely associates Jesus with the Father, the God who is a Spirit, and His spirit is fully manifested in Jesus.
+Prompted by a question from Simon Peter: “Lord, whither thou goest?”
+Jesus states in Jn.
+14.1: “Let not your heart be troubled: ye believe in God, believe also in me.”
 John 14.20-21 gets us closer, “At that day ye shall know that I am in my Father, and ye in me, and I in you.
 (21) He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him.”
+Unity and Oneness speak loudly in these passages.
+The dedication is total and the brotherhood is brought together.

-Luke 6.35-40: “But love your enemies and do good, and lend, hoping for nothing again; “and your reward shall be great, and ye shall be the children (=sons) of the Highest: for He is kind unto the unthankful and to the evil.”
-For those unthankful, kindness shows them a new way, and for those whose minds dwell on evil, love establishes a new standard.
+Luke 6.35-40: “But love your enemies and do good, and lend, hoping for nothing again; then and your reward shall be great, and ye shall be the children (=sons) of the Highest: for He is kind unto the unthankful and to the evil.”

 (36) “Show compassion, just as your Father shows compassion.